-Broccoli Paratha is an Indian stuffed bread that is loaded with the goodness of broccoli.
-It is very easy to make and is a great breakfast, lunch, or dinner option.
+Broccoli Paratha is an Indian flatbread filled with broccoli.
+It is effortless to make and a great breakfast, lunch, or dinner option.
+Use my easy recipe to make it.

-Here are some more stuffed paratha recipes, that can be made for your weekend breakfasts – Methi Paratha, Gobi Paratha, Keema Paratha, Aloo Paratha, and Palak Paneer Paratha.
+Try some more stuffed paratha recipes: Methi Paratha, Gobi Paratha, Keema Paratha, and Aloo Paratha.

 Ingredients

-To make the filling for broccoli paratha, you will need broccoli along with boiled potatoes, paneer, green chilies, salt, chaat masala, roasted cumin powder, cilantro (coriander), and carom seeds.
+To make the filling for broccoli paratha, you will need fresh broccoli, boiled potatoes, paneer, green chillies, salt, Chaat Masala, Roasted Cumin Powder, cilantro (fresh coriander leaves), and carom seeds (ajwain).

-The addition of paneer adds a nice texture and taste to the filling, but it is completely optional.
-Skip it if making vegan parathas.
+The addition of paneer adds a nice texture and taste to the broccoli stuffing, but it is completely optional.
+Skip it if you are making vegan parathas.

 You can also add finely chopped onions to the filling mixture.